evanmayer/hotspot/HOWTO.md

 After attaching the cables to the spools, the other end should be threaded through the ~.9mm hole in the motor mount bracket.

-> **NOTE:** All cables should be long enough to permit the raft to visit each corner of the frame, even when the frame is as far apart as it can be.
+> **NOTE:** All cables should be long enough to permit the raft to visit each corner of the frame, even when the frame is as far apart as it can be (~25.5").

 Finally, excess cable should be wound onto the spool, under tension, to avoid trapping excess cable underneath as the cable is wound on.
 This process should be done by hand.

 ## Raft

+#### Will moving the lines move the Hawkeyes?

 The end effector of this robot is a rectangular raft carrying several Hawkeye Technologies [IR-50](http://www.hawkeyetechnologies.com/source-selection/pulsable/) emitters.
 The robot drives the centroid of the effector to a specified position, and the control algorithm performs a specific sequence of flashes using a number of the emitters to enhance the detectability of the signal in the TIME receiver output data.

+If the raft is not already attached to the cables, the raft cap with the Hawkeye emitters must be removed to access the screws to fix the affix the lines.

-The raft is attached to the cables by simply passing them through the raft's eyelets, wrapping ends of the fishing line around the screws in each corner of the raft, and screwing them down.
-The raft cap with the Hawkeye emitters must be removed to access the screws.
+Simply pass them through the raft's eyelets, wrapping the ends of the fishing line around the screws in each corner of the raft, and screwing them down.

 ### Cable Maintenance

+#### What if a cable breaks?

 The lid of the raft is secured by clips and a dab of cyanoacrylate glue in each corner.
 If the cables need to be changed (e.g., they are worn), an exacto blade can be used to break the CA glue in the corners and remove the lid.
 The original cable is Spiderwire EZ Braid braided dyneema fishing line (50 lb pull strength), chosen for its stretch resistance.
 A replacement can be found at any tackle store or Wal-Mart, but a spool of extra cable should already be stored with the beam mapper.

 ![mid-cable-replacement](docs/img/cable_replacement.jpeg)

 ## Frame

+#### Is the frame fully assembled?

 The 3D printed stepper motor mounts are attached to the beam mapper frame by 5/16-18 x 2" or 2.25" bolts with nyloc "jam" nuts.